jpenren/hl7-bridge-liferay/README.md

 # HL7 Bridge Liferay

-OSGI way version available here: (https://github.com/jpenren/hl7-bridge-liferay/tree/osgi)
+OSGi way version available here: (https://github.com/jpenren/hl7-bridge-liferay/tree/osgi)

 This is an example project about how to implement a mechanism in Liferay to integrate with applications able to talk in HL7.
 The HL7 Bridge provides a way to centralize the reception of any HL7 message and send it to all portlets subscribed to this type of message.